 If you are simply accumulating cash in your (halal) bank account then at least you’re not doing anything haram.
 But you are probably conscious that you want to invest it because money in the bank is doing nothing.

-One of the easiest halal investment options is Wahed Invest (see our review here: where you can also get a £25 bonus).
+One of the easiest halal investment options is Wahed Invest (see our review here).

 Another hands-off option we like which is property-focussed rather than stock market, is Yielders (it helps us if you sign up via this link).